Coats to Wear Over a Suit: A Men’s Outerwear Guide

 1. Wool

-As one of the most resilient, tried-and-true fabrics out there, wool is always a great option for a winter coat.
+As one of the most resilient, tried-and-true fabrics out there, wool is always a great option for a winter coat to wear over a suit.
 Why?
 Wool is excellent at retaining warmth.
 This fabric keeps you warm while keeping you dry through its natural moisture-wicking properties (if you’ve ever watched a survival show, you’ll know staying dry in the cold is important).
 A durable wool coat will easily withstand the wear and tear of winter elements.
 Plus, keep you looking crisp and polished throughout the whole season.

 Wool coats can come in worsted wools that use combed and even-lengthed yarns for a more luxurious feel.
 This is at the cost of a little warmth or woolens which use uneven yarns and result in a coarse appearance that better traps heat but can pill more readily and be irritating to your skin.